 According to Mike Deutsch, entomologist-in-residence at Manhattan’s Arrow Exterminating Company, “One of the ways to control these things is to repair structural gaps that cockroaches like to hide in.”
 Since roaches harbor in cracks and crevices, you want to seal up any openings you spot using a spackling paste or any kind of silicone caulking.
 Donald Clark, owner of New York City-based Alleycat Exterminating, loves DAP’s silicone caulk because it’s paintable, so you can cover it up once it dries.

-“Victor sticky traps are excellent.
-We use thousands and thousands every year.
-They not only collect insects, they also help you monitor situations and zero in on where you need to look.
-Roaches do not move that far from where they’re hatched, so if you pick up a sticky trap and it’s loaded with roaches, you’re in the right spot.”
+“Victor sticky traps are excellent,” says Deutsch, adding that they use thousands and thousands of them every year.
+Not only do they collect insects, but “they also help you monitor situations and zero in on where you need to look.”
+Since roaches do not move that far from where they’re hatched, if you pick up a sticky trap and it’s filled with cockroaches, you’re generally in the right spot, he explains.

 “The best thing to do is to hunt these guys down and figure out where they’re nesting,” says Deutsch.
 For example, you may see what looks like pepper on the wall or floor, which is actually roach feces.
 Or you may see little moving hairs in cracks, which are actually the tips of antennae.
 Deutsch says that in order to clearly see the telltale signs, you’ll need a very good flashlight.
 “All my technicians use a Streamlight, the same used by police and first responders,” he says.